Dimeben/react-hangman-game/README.md

 1. To-Do List.
 Show tasks needing to be done, be able to add a new one, delete tasks.

+2. Wordle.
+Re-create a modern classic.
+You'll need to source a word list from somewhere but it can be hardcoded once you've found one.

-2. Noughts and Crosses.
+3. Noughts and Crosses.
 Track scores - could you make this so you could programmatically make different size boards?

-3. Recipe idea generator: plug in some ingredients and get a random algorithmically created method.
+4. Recipe idea generator: plug in some ingredients and get a random algorithmically created method.

-4. Hangman.
+5. Hangman.
 Choose from different categories, keep track of scores... how will you represent it graphically?
 (You could look into svg, html5 canvas, or just find some images online)

-5. A resource management game - have a look at [Universal Paperclips](http://www.decisionproblem.com/paperclips/index2.html) for inspiration (think how you will need to use setTimeout / setInterval).
+6. A resource management game - have a look at [Universal Paperclips](http://www.decisionproblem.com/paperclips/index2.html) for inspiration (think how you will need to use setTimeout / setInterval).

-6. Build a **Calculator app** that replicates the functionality and looks of your operating system's calculator.
+7. Build a **Calculator app** that replicates the functionality and looks of your operating system's calculator.
 You could head into scientific territory if you feel brave...

 ## Instructions